rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-accessible-modal](https://github.com/andrewvasilchuk/vue-accessible-modal) - A Vue.js accessible modal wrapper over your components
 - [vuetify-dialog](https://github.com/yariksav/vuetify-dialog) - Dialogs easy to use with Vuetify
 - [vue-hawesome-modal](https://github.com/behawesometw/vue-hawesome-modal) - A Vue promisify modal component plugin based on Vuetify with Vuex
+- [xmodal-vue](https://github.com/XeniacDev/xmodal) - A simplistic and easy to use wrapper around your components that will help you create custom and dynamic modals, from your component

 ## Parallax